VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 This will make `,` + `w` save the current file.

 What happens if we don't define it?
-The default value is `\`, clearly not the best choice.
+The default value is `\`.
 I can recommend using the space key as leader.
 Like this.

 ```lua
 vim.g.mapleader = ' '